hyperledger/fabric/docs/source/enable_tls.rst

 * ``CORE_PEER_TLS_CLIENTKEY_FILE`` = fully qualified path of the client private key

-When running a command that connects to orderer service, like `peer channel <create|update|fetch>` or `peer chaincode <invoke|instantiate>`, following command line arguments must also be specified if TLS is enabled on the orderer:
+When running a command that connects to orderer service, like `peer channel <create|update|fetch>` or `peer chaincode <invoke>`, following command line arguments must also be specified if TLS is enabled on the orderer:

 * --tls